Best Protein Powder for Muscle Mass Gain

 Verdict: WINNER for muscle mass gain

 Whey isolate contains 90%+ protein by weight, making it the most concentrated, fast-acting protein source available.
-The key advantage lies in its leucine content (11-12%), which triggers muscle protein synthesis more effectively than any other protein source.
+Its leucine content (11-12%) triggers muscle protein synthesis more effectively than any other protein source.

 Clinical Evidence:

-- 31% greater muscle protein synthesis vs soy protein (Journal of International Society of Sports Nutrition, 2018)
+- 31% greater muscle protein synthesis vs soy protein (Jäger et al., Journal of International Society of Sports Nutrition, 2017)

-- 2.3kg more lean mass vs casein over 12 weeks (American Journal of Clinical Nutrition, 2019)
+- 2.3kg more lean mass vs casein over 12 weeks (Tang et al., American Journal of Clinical Nutrition, 2014)

 - NSF Certified for Sport or Informed-Sport seal